 My sister was a painter, my oldest sister was another teacher; she was so brilliant.
 She began life as an engineer; my father made her go to engineering school, but she hated it.
-She created super ceramics for the space shuttles and when she had her first child she said, “That’s it, I’m becoming an 8th-grade science teacher.” and that’s where she went.
+She created super ceramics for the Space Shuttles and when she had her first child she said, “That’s it, I’m becoming an 8th-grade science teacher.”
+And that’s where she went.
 So, we’re educators, we’re creators—the three of us girls.
 My mother wrote poetry too, but never tried to publish anything.
 She was a very creative writer and even her letters were amazing reads.
 She would write poetry when she was young.

 That leads me to my next question: who was your favorite author/poet growing up?

 When I was really little, I love Mary Norton’s The Borrowers series because it was so imaginative.
 It was about little people who lived under the floorboards and fought off rats with pins and needles and sat on thimbles—you could just be in this world with them!
 It really sparked my imagination.
 A lot of my middle school and high school years were spent reading very popular poets like Rod McKuen and the people who my peers were reading, so—in high school anyway—I didn’t spend a lot of time on serious poetry until I got to college.
 Sylvia Plath instantly became my favorite.
 It’s just like anything else; it’s a matter of being introduced to it.
-I went to a very small school.
+I went to a very small high school.
 There weren’t a lot of teachers who embraced poetry as something worthy of being taught.
 It was a lot of dead-white-men literature being taught, nothing contemporary.
 If we read poetry, it was Shakespearean sonnets or Ozymandias or something.
-It wasn’t until I got to college that I got into at that point what was contemporary poetry and now it’s considered modern poetry (laughter).
+It wasn’t until I got to college that I got into what at that point was contemporary poetry and is now considered modern poetry (laughter).
 It was a long while ago.

 Your chapbook—Blinded Birds—is set for release this upcoming spring.
 In one word, what should readers expect?